anhinga/synapses/regularization.md

 ## Future work

+There is a lot of room here for interesting experiments.
 The following directions of future work seem promising.

 ### Regularization experiments